kfjahnke/envutil/README.md

 can adapt the filter size to the change in resolution, so it doesn't use this method.
 Image pyramids are useful when scaled-down content can be reused often (e.g. in animated sequences in lux where 60 fps are needed and rendering must be as fast as possible).
-This would also be the case in envutil when multiple-image or video output is made, but I don't exploit this scheme in envutil.

 ##  --degree DEG      degree of the b-spline (>= 0)
 ##  --prefilter DEG   prefilter degree (>= 0) for the b-spline